btasc/Laytrace/docs/buffers.md

 #### blas\_tree\_buffer: Vec\<GpuStorageBlasTreeNode\>

-- Holds a local BVH tree for each model.
+- Holds a local BVH tree for each mesh.
 - The child\_node is an i32.
 If its negative minus 1, its the index of a leaf, if its positive, its the index of a branch
 - **\!
-Reference the instance model to find the starting node**
+Reference the instance mesh to find the starting node**

 ```rust
 struct GpuStorageBlasTreeNode{